jeremiah-c-leary/vhdl-style-guide/docs/if_rules.rst

 if_032
 ######

-The function of this rule has been superceeced with comment indent updates and is handled by rule comment_010.
+The function of this rule has been superseded with comment indent updates and is handled by rule comment_010.

 if_033
 ######

-The function of this rule has been superceeced with comment indent updates and is handled by rule comment_010.
+The function of this rule has been superseded with comment indent updates and is handled by rule comment_010.

 if_034
 ######